 Trustpilot’s service has degraded so much that they are themselves now being reviewed on other review sites for their untrustworthiness.

 The compliance team pushes the boundaries of incompetence and dealing with their lies and excuses severely tests your fortitude.

 From my own dealings with them over the years, I can confirm that I have experienced what I would consider extremely unethical and biased behaviour from their so-called compliance team which has defied common sense and confirms the above consensus.

 They have on multiple occasions removed legitimate negative reviews at the request of the client and have then refused to reinstate them unless I have removed literally every negative word from the review, or have requested outlandish and usually unattainable evidence.

 The compliance team also completely refuse to check facts or look at evidence when provided, even if it is something as simple as clicking a link and looking at a web page to verify companies trading names or look at an image.

 Most consumers will simply get so frustrated with these vexatious and convoluted tactics, they will give up, which is clearly the intent as this puts Trustpilot in the position that they can blame the consumer for not following through.

 If a company is using Trustpilot’s free service then the situation is reversed, and it seems as though they will happily allow defamatory or fake reviews to be posted unabated, and will put in minimal effort to deal with complaints and will make it as difficult as possible.
 I have had to resort to threats of legal action to get fraudulent/fake reviews removed.

 in fact, if you read the feedback on the sites above, business owners are claiming they are being blocked by TrustPilot from even reporting defamatory or fake reviews.

-As if this was not bad enough, Trustpilot will also allow any company you have reviewed to then get revenge by making malicious and defamatory posts against you personally, which I can also attest to from personal experience.
+As if this was not bad enough, Trustpilot will also allow any company you have reviewed to then get revenge by making malicious and defamatory posts against you personally.

 According to Trustpilots own guidelines, “1.1 You can write a review on Trustpilot about a company if you have had a buying or service experience with that company,”